cdaecke/md_mastodon/Readme.md

 `plugin.tx_mdmastodon_api.settings.apiUrl`.
 - `Api token`<br>
 Mastodon API token.
-You can leave this empty, if you have configured a default API token in typoscript constant `plugin.tx_mdmastodon_api.settings.apiToken`.
+You can leave this empty, if you have configured a default API token in typoscript constant `plugin.tx_mdmastodon_api.settings.apiToken`.<br>
+ATTENTION: Make sure, that you have given the appropriate rights to your Mastodon application, when generating the API key.
 - `Api method`<br>
 Select the Mastodon API method.
     - `Accounts`<br>